• Skip to primary navigation

 Moussaka

 As you might know already, I grew up to a dad who is moussaka-holic!!
 Seriously, this man was addicted to eggplant dishes especially moussaka.
-Whenever you open our fridge at any given day of the week you’ll find either moussaka or this garlic loaded eggplant dish or leftovers of both.
-For my late father, I am making this moussaka way healthier with an the oven baked eggplant recipe I showed you earlier.
+Whenever you open our fridge at any given day of the week you'll find either moussaka or this garlic loaded eggplant dish or leftovers of both.
+For my late father, I am making this moussaka way healthier with the oven baked eggplant recipe I showed you earlier.

 He also loved maqluba, which reminded him of his time in the gulf area back in the 90s and 80s.